Protocols of movement within the school and use of shared spaces

 Education, reminders, and guidance to all constituents of the importance of these controls

-MEES Guidelines and Schedules In accordance with directives from the Ministry of Education, each class will be a fixed group.
-There must always be two metres physical distance around adults.
-During the day, students will, for the majority of their time, remain in their assigned classrooms and teachers will move to these classes.
+MEES Guidelines and Schedules In Elementary School, students will, for the majority of the day, remain in their assigned classrooms and teachers will move to these classes.
 We will have entry and exit doors assigned by grade and staggered recess times.
-Note that we will review and update our policies as new information becomes available.

 Any person at the school (students, parents, faculty, staff, visitors, outside contactors) is required to abide by the rules and guidelines outlined here.